dlmu-lq/algorithms/README.md

 # algorithms
-Some Data Structures and Algorithms
+Something about Data Structures and Algorithms